-Google BigQuery has built-in ML integration which can be used to create as well as execute Machine Learning models with the help of simple SQL queries.
-This eliminates the need to build ML solutions and provides the ability to program and execute ML models using spreadsheets and existing BI tools.
+Google BigQuery has built-in ML integration, which can be used to create and execute machine learning models with the help of simple SQL queries.
+This eliminates the need to build ML solutions and provides the ability to programme and execute ML models using spreadsheets and existing BI tools.

-BigQuery uses a BI engine that ensures high concurrency and quick response time.
+BigQuery uses a BI engine that ensures high concurrency and quick response times.
 It can easily process up to billions of rows in a very short time.

 - Automated Data Transfer

-Both of the data warehouses by Amazon and Google are efficient and robust, and are backed by a lot of great consumers - but is one of these better than the other?
-Which one of two ultimately wins the battle of Amazon RedShift vs Google BigQuery?
+Both of the data warehouses by Amazon and Google are efficient and robust and are backed by a lot of great consumers, but is one of these better than the other?
+Which one of the two ultimately wins the battle of Amazon RedShift vs. Google BigQuery?
 Well, it depends entirely on your business requirements.
-Let us do a detailed BigQuery vs RedShift comparison for you to take a call on which warehouse suits your needs better.
+Let us do a detailed BigQuery vs. RedShift comparison for you to take a call on which warehouse suits your needs better.

 RedShift vs. BigQuery in Performance